sbvoxel/SbAudio/README.txt

 additional audio thread.
 This is better than doing it from a game thread, but it should still bump into the lock issue.

-I have yet to learn how the XABO feature works, and it might have a (non-easy?) way to do fading from the audio thread.
+I have yet to learn how the XAPO feature works, and it might have a (non-easy?) way to do fading from the audio thread.

 ## Locking